Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 ## Quaternions

-Quaternion is use through the entire control loop.
+Quaternions are used through the entire control loop.
 Quaternions avoid singularities (like gimbal lock) that can occur with Euler angles, making them a robust choice for representing 3D rotations, especially in drones that can maneuver aggressively.

 ## AHRS (Attitude and Heading Reference System)

-The AHRS fuses data from the accelerometer, gyroscope, and magnetometer using a Maggwick filter to estimate the attitude of the quadcopter.
+The AHRS fuses data from the accelerometer and gyroscope using a Madgwick filter to estimate the attitude of the quadcopter.
+Madgwick filter is fast (use a gradient descent algorithm) and directly output a quaternion.

 ## PID Control